Colorado Psychology Doctorate Programs

 Colorado State University’s robust psychology department first received APA accreditation in the early 1970s, and today the school offers a total of five Ph.D. degrees in a range of psychology specialties, including counseling psychology, industrial-organizational psychology and cognitive neuroscience.
 About three-quarters of graduates over the past decade have earned professional licensure.

-- Degrees offered: PhD in Counseling Psychology, PhD in Cognitive Psychology, PhD in Applied Social and Health Psychology, PhD in Cognitive Neuroscience, PhD in Industrial-Organizational Psychology
+• Degrees offered: PhD in Applied Social and Health Psychology, PhD in Cognitive Psychology, PhD in Cognitive Neuroscience, PhD in Counseling Psychology and Clinical Psychological Sciences, PhD in Industrial-Organizational Psychology

 University of Northern Colorado

 Accredited by the APA since 1981, the University of Northern Colorado offers one of the few Ph.D. in School Psychology degrees in the state of Colorado.
-Nearly 65 students have earned their degrees since 2010, and their licensure rate in school psychology is 98%.
+Its Ph.D. in Counseling Psychology is also APA-accredited.
+Between 2014 and 2024, 97 students have earned degrees from these programs, and their licensure rate is 78%.

 How to Become a Psychologist in Colorado